reema0814/MLOpsTemplate/src/workshop/documents/part_0.md

 > Note: You can find the __Resource Group Name, Azure Machine Learning Name__ and the __Location__ from Azure portal.
 > ![](./images/run_mlopsworkshop_azcli010.png)

+   - Use the code and follow the instruction to finish the login.

+   > Note: You need to login in and be authenticated to use the `azure cross platform CLI`.
+        After copy the __code__ and go to the link, [https://microsoft.com/devicelogin](https://microsoft.com/devicelogin).

 - A6.
 Install az ml CLI v2
     - Run the following command to see the `az extension`